oplS15projects/The-Sherman-Keyboard/README.md

 #####presets:

     Select from a list of preset tone options.
-The custom preset allows users to create their own tones using the k2 through k4 and a2 through a4 text fields.
+The custom preset allows users to create their own tones using the k2 through k4 and a2 through a4 input fields.

 #####harmonic settings: